crowdpro3/bogdanvlviv.github.io/_posts/2016-12-10-design-patterns-in-ruby.markdown

 > NOTE: [I asked about permission](https://twitter.com/bogdanvlviv/status/807289812805963776) to use content from ["Design Patterns in Ruby" (by Russ Olsen)](https://www.amazon.com/Design-Patterns-Ruby-Addison-Wesley-Professional/dp/0321490452) in this post.
 Thanks for the permission [@russolsen](https://twitter.com/russolsen)!

+> NOTE:  Not all of the patterns are covered in the book ["Design Patterns in Ruby" (by Russ Olsen)](https://www.amazon.com/Design-Patterns-Ruby-Addison-Wesley-Professional/dp/0321490452).
+There really was a number of reasons.
+Read the post ["The Lost Patterns"](http://designpatternsinruby.com/blog/2015/01/13/lost/) for more information.

 ## Patterns

 - Creational